What Does COVID-19 Mean for Your Pool?

-COVID-19 is still prevalent throughout the country, with social distancing and staying home as the new norms.
-All of this time at the house provides the perfect opportunity to utilize your pool as an escape!
+While it feels like COVID-19 is almost behind us, with cases rising, it’s important to continue taking precautions.
 If you’re concerned about how coronavirus affects spending time in the pool, we’re here to help answer your questions!
 Take a look and see why now is a better time than ever to escape to your backyard oasis.

 Frequently Asked Questions About Coronavirus and Your Pool

 Fortunately, you can rest assured that as long as the pool is well maintained, the answer here is no. The CDC has clarified the following on their website:

 There is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs.
 Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools and hot tubs should remove or inactivate the virus that causes COVID-19.

 However, keep in mind that if you are visiting a public pool, even if the pool itself is properly maintained and chlorinated, there are often surfaces you would touch along the way that the virus could cling to – door handles, lockers, public restrooms – so you may want to stick to your pool at home or at least be extra cautious about what you’re touching.
 Make sure to wash your hands often and thoroughly (for at least 20 seconds).